Why an Incident Response Plan Is Important

 Why Is It Important to Have an Incident Response Plan?

-You don’t want to discover that you don’t have an Incident Response (IR) plan in the middle of a crisis.
-Not only will having an IR plan allow you to detect, contain and eradicate incidents more quickly, it can also help to mitigate the financial, reputation and customer losses that can occur as a result of an incident.
+You don’t want to discover that you don’t have an Incident Response (IR) plan during a crisis.
+Not only will having an IR plan allow you to detect, contain, and eradicate incidents more quickly, but it can also help mitigate the financial, reputation, and customer losses that can occur due to an incident.

-Controlling communications is perhaps the most difficult and important part of responding to an incident.
-A communications plan that lays out roles and responsibilities and who is responsible for handling any required communications will allow a controlled message that safeguards your company.
+Controlling communications is perhaps the most complex and essential to responding to an incident.
+A communications plan outlining roles and responsibilities and who handles any required communications will allow a controlled message that safeguards your company.

-Having an IR Plan is the first step to keeping your company, employees and client information safe.
-No matter how small or large your business is, you can be targeted.
+Having an IR Plan is the first step to keeping your company, employees, and client information safe.
+You can be targeted no matter how small or large your business is.
 Despite every measure you put into place to avoid a data breach, if (or when) a data breach occurs, being prepared means being ready!

 What Is an Incident Response Plan?

-An incident response plan lays out the people, processes and technology required to respond effectively in the event of a security breach.
+An incident response plan outlines the people, processes, and technology required to respond effectively during a security breach.
 Having the right people and procedures in place is critical for dealing with a threat swiftly and successfully.
-The major phases of an incident response include preparation, detection, containment, eradication and recovery, and post-incident lessons learned.
+The significant phases of an incident response include preparation, detection, containment, eradication, recovery, and post-incident lessons learned.

 A central element of an IR Plan is a communications plan that defines who can say what to whom.
 It is also worth considering engaging an attorney to provide a guided approach that can leverage attorney-client privilege.